tylernewnoise/VulkanFun/README.md

 ```$ ./VulkanTut```

-If everything went well you should see the earth or a gun (see below for example screenshots)
+If everything went well you should see the earth or a gun (see below for example screenshots).

 * Interactions:
     * 'l' turns the light on/off.